JimmyCushnie/PersistentData/README.md

 * private fields and properties are serialized if and only if marked with the `[Newtonsoft.Json.JsonProperty]` attribute

 In order to keep serialization consistent between platforms, it is recommended that you only save complex types without any of the above attributes on any members.

+#### Notes on disk writes

+Desktop serialization uses SUCC's default behavior of saving every change to disk instantly.

+Non-desktop serialization uses PlayerPref's default behavior of saving only when the game closes.
+However, you can force a mid-game save (to prevent data loss if a crash occurs) by calling `PlayerPrefs.Save()`.

+If you need a modification to the above behavior, you should fork this repo.